Robust Tool Use via Fission-GRPO: Learning to Recover from Execution Errors: Related Work

 \subsection{RL for Tool Use}

 RL has become the standard for aligning LLMs~\cite{schulman2017proximal, ouyang2022training}.
-Among recent algorithms, GRPO~\cite{shao2024deepseekmath} reduces memory overhead by estimating baselines from group averages, making it particularly suitable for tool-calling tasks characterized by binary or scalar rewards~\cite{guo2025deepseek}.
+Among recent algorithms, GRPO~\cite{shao2024deepseekmath} eliminates the value network by estimating baselines from group averages, making it well-suited to tool-calling tasks with binary or scalar rewards~\cite{guo2025deepseek}.

-Despite its efficiency, GRPO relies on intra-group variance, creating vulnerabilities when a sampled group is homogeneously incorrect.
-In such cases, the reward variance drops to zero, yielding null gradients and wasting training signals—a limitation targeted by DAPO~\cite{yu2025dapo} and NGRPO~\cite{nan2025ngrpo}.
-Furthermore, even when gradients exist, blindly applying negative feedback can trigger \textit{Lazy Likelihood Displacement (LLD)}~\cite{deng2025effect}, where valid reasoning steps are suppressed simply because they appear in failed trajectories.
+However, GRPO's reliance on intra-group variance creates a failure mode: when a sampled group is homogeneously incorrect, reward variance vanishes and gradients become null---a limitation targeted by DAPO~\cite{yu2025dapo} and NGRPO~\cite{nan2025ngrpo}.
+Even when gradients exist, indiscriminate negative feedback can trigger \textit{Lazy Likelihood Displacement (LLD)}~\cite{deng2025effect}, suppressing valid reasoning steps merely because they co-occur with failed trajectories.